cscart/docs/en/user_guide/shipping_and_taxes/locations/location_attributes.rst

 Addresses
 =========

-The text box contains the addresses included in the location.
+The text box contains the addresses included in the rate area.
 Different entries must be separated by a paragraph break (i.e, each entry must be a separate line).

 It is not necessary to specify the exact addresses, you can use wildcards instead.
 Here is how they work: